 In 1889, I. William Adams purchased the Donovan farm and he platted the town of South Park.
 The Grant Street Electric Railway extended a trolley line from Seattle to South Park, crossing the Duwamish River over a wooden drawbridge.

-By the turn of the twentieth century, Italians moved in to raise crops.
+By the turn of the twentieth century, Italian immigrants moved in to raise crops.
 In the 1890s, two Roman Catholic brothers from Belgium opened the Brothers School accepting boarders and day students.
 This later became Our Lady of Lourdes Church.
 After Concord Public School opened in 1914, enrollment declined.
 The brothers returned to Belgium in 1919.

 On July 8, 1905, South Park voted to be a city of the fourth-class and S. J. Bevan was the first mayor.
 Joining the city of Seattle offered many advantages including water and electrical utilities.
 Voters approved annexation on March 24, 1907, 186 to 36.
 South Park's population was 1,500 and the largest employer was Newell's Mill.

 South Park's natural beauty was changed forever when the Duwamish River was rechanneled, beginning in 1913.
 By 1920, the lazy meanders had been straightened into a straight, deep channel that would accept ocean-going ships and barges.
 South Park grew by more than 66 acres.
 Industry began to develop along the banks of the waterway.
 In the 1920s, the Boeing Airplane Co., just north of South Park, built airplanes for the military and flew them from a gravel airstrip there.